digitalspring/whitepaper/whitepaper.md

 Digital Spring's technological foundation is a structured peer-to-peer (p2p) network.
-Here, "p2p" refers to the fact that peers communicate directly over the internet without requiring the usage of a middleman / a central platform. "structured" means that peers do not connected with arbitrary other peers but follow a certain geometry as well as employ routing to distribute data efficiently.
+Here, "p2p" refers to the fact that peers communicate directly over the internet without requiring the usage of a middleman / a central platform. "structured" means that peers do not connect to arbitrary peers to stabilize the network but follow a certain geometry as well as employ routing to distribute data efficiently.
 A distributed hash table (DHT) is a key-value store that is distributed among the peers of the network.
 It provides the essential tools to find peers and, more generally, allocate and find resources on the network.

 Introduction